 2. Choose a Legal Structure

 The legal structure of your business significantly affects your liability, tax obligations, and operational flexibility.
-Below are some common options for mainland companies:
+Below are some common options for mainland companies and for a solid business structure:

 Limited Liability Company (LLC)